brandur/sorg/content/articles/soft-deletion.md

 As with other relational database features like predefined schemas, types, and check constraints, the database is helping to keep data valid.

 But with soft deletion, this goes out the window.
-A customer may be soft deleted with its `deleted_at` flag set, but we're now back to being able to forget do the same for its invoices.
+A customer may be soft deleted with its `deleted_at` flag set, but we're now back to being able to forget to do the same for its invoices.
 Their foreign keys are still valid because the customer record is technically still there, but there's no equivalent check that the invoices are also soft deleted, so you can be left with your customer being "deleted", but its invoices still live.

 ### Pruning data is hard (#pruning)